The Film Team

 ZACHAI KALET-SCHWARTZ, ASSISTANT EDITOR, TECHNOLOGY SUPERVISOR

 Zachai is an editor/filmmaker born in Brooklyn, NY.
 He studied film and got his B.A. at Clark University, MA.
-He has worked freelance for the past three years as an editor and started working with Loch and Adam when this project began.
+He has worked freelance for the past four years as an editor and started working with Loch and Adam when this project began.
 He is passionate about immigrant and refugee rights.
 In addition to working on this film he is a volunteer at Make the Road New York, an organization that supports immigrant populations in New York.

 ALAA SEOUDY, ASSISTANT EDITOR